sirthxalot/test-github-features/.github/CONTRIBUTING.md

 `feature/` | Branch for new features                 | `feature/«issue nr.»-«your-title»` <br /> `feature/1-your-title`
 `fix/` | Branch for bug fixes                    | `fix/«issue nr.»-«your-title»` <br /> `fix/1-your-title`
 `refactor/` | Branch for code opitmizations           | `refactor/«issue nr.»-«your-title»` <br /> `refactor/1-your-title`

+### Git Tags / Releases

+[Releases] are based on [Git tags], which mark a specific point in your repository's history.
+A tag date may be different than a release date since they can be created at different times.
+Releases will be published by the maintainer.
+Every release will be labeled with the full version number e.g. `v1.0.0`, `v1.0.1`... and contains a note about the release.

 EditorConfig
 --------------------------------------------------------------------------------